jamesawo/kotlin-playground/0x03_control_flow/README.md

 -   `'a'..'d'` is equivalent to `'a', 'b', 'c', 'd'`

 -   `'z' downTo 's'` step 2 is equivalent to `'z', 'x', 'v', 't'`

+## Loops

+The two most common loop structures in programming are `for` and `while`.
+Use for to iterate over a range of values and perform an action.

+Use `while` to continue an action until a particular condition is satisfied.

+Collections can also be iterated over by loops:

+### For

+Using your new knowledge of ranges, you can create a `for` loop that iterates over numbers 1 to 5 and prints the number each time.

+Place the iterator and range within parentheses `()` with keyword in.
+Add the action you want to complete within curly braces `{}`:

+### While

+while can be used in two ways:

+To execute a code block while a conditional expression is true. (`while`)

+To execute the code block first and then check the conditional expression. (`do-while`)

+In the first use case (`while`):

+Declare the conditional expression for your `while` loop to continue within parentheses `()`.

+Add the action you want to complete within curly braces `{}`.